JodieHillKitcherside/ci-project01-bcfcls/README.md

 /* Insert image of the news page */

 ### Gallery features
-1. Lists all photos and videos:
+1. Lists all photos:
-Here the user can see all team asscoaited photos and videos, including previous match snippets.
+Here the user can see all team asscoaited photos.
 There is not currently one page on any social media platform that can group all images together in a gallery.
+This means the user can browse all images at once.
+2. List all videos:
-This means the user can browse all images and videos at once.
+Here the user can see all team asscoaited videos, including previous match snippets.
+There is not currently one page on any social media platform that can group all videos together in a gallery.
+This means the user can browse all videos at once.
 /* Insert image of the gallery page */

 ### Features left to implement